niravmsoni/terraform-aws/Modules/5_Public_Registry/README.md

 # Terraform modules Public registry
-- Hashicorp maintains a public registry [here](https://registry.terraform.io/browse/modules) helps us consume Terraform modules from others.
+- Hashicorp maintains a public registry [here](https://registry.terraform.io/browse/modules) which helps us consume Terraform modules from others.
 -  It includes support for module versioning and searchable and filterable list of available modules for quickly deploying common infrastructure configurations.
 - Modules on the public Terraform Registry can be sourced using a registry source address of the form <NAMESPACE>/<NAME>/<PROVIDER>
+- Using this, we can simplify our code base.
+We do not have to write the code to actually provision these resources but rely on modules to do the heavy lifting for us

 ## How to consume a Module?
 Let's add an S3 bucket to our configuration using the S3 public module.